 Lifecycle phase Traditional approach New way of working Information Gathering Upfront investment in existing conditions is not prioritized as risks are planned to be passed to the construction team.
 Existing conditions are modelled in detail to allow integration with the design models.
 Upfront costs are higher.
 Design The design is completed in silos with little opportunity for interdisciplinary coordination.
 Client reviews are limited to milestones.
-The design is continually shared to disciplines can iterate the design together.
+The design is continually shared so disciplines can iterate the design together.
 Regular model federation and issue tracking ensures clashes are addressed.
 Review Engineering review is undertaken on a large number of drawings (easily 200+ sheets for a \$30M project).
-Review is limited to information within the drawing.
+Review is limited to information depicted on drawings.
 A multitude of errors can be hidden by 2d outputs.
-Engineering review is undertaken within the model at regular intervals throughout the process.
-Issues are raised and tracked within the model.
-Stakeholders (non-technical) have a greater understanding of the form and function of the design.
-Construction As the project moves to construction the issues hidden within the drawings are unearthed.
-These lead to cost and time escalation.
+Engineering review is undertaken within the 3D federated design model at regular intervals throughout the design process.
+Issues are raised and tracked within the 3D federated coordination model.
+Stakeholders (non-technical) have a greater understanding of the form and function of the design intent.
+Construction As the project moves to the construction phase, issues hidden within the drawings are unearthed.
+These issues lead to unforecasted cost and programme delays.
 Models and information passed to the construction phase is accurate and reliable and additional data is added as required.
 As built Design drawings that are known to be wrong are amended with red pen to provide a record of construction.
 Detail is missing and, in some cases, incorrect.
-The continual updating of data means as-builts can be kept live throughout the build and asset information can be passed across before the job is complete.
+The continual updating of data means as-builts can be kept live as construction progresses and asset information can be iteratively issued to the asset management team.
 X Maintain Asset management is hampered by a lack of useable data, or data that cannot be trusted.
 Costs are incurred to establish what should have been known.
 Structured data allows for analysis to be undertaken, and data driven decision making to prevail.
 Models can be connected to IOT sensors to create a digital twin.